nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ![user flow diagram](user-flow-diagram.svg)

-**User flow in practice:** When the app launches with an empty library it lands on the Sync tab, showing a big "Add iCloud Source" button.
-Pick a folder there and the Sync screen displays a progress bar while it walks the tree.
-As soon as indexing finishes it switches you to the Library tab, whose first screen lists **Playlists / Artists / Albums / Songs**.
-Dive into any list, tap a track, and a Mini-Player pops up along the bottom; tap that mini-bar to open the full-screen Player with shuffle, repeat, queue reorder and volume.
-Swipe or tap the close icon and you're straight back to the Library while playback continues.
+**User flow in practice:** When the app launches with an empty library, it lands on the Sync tab, showing a big "Add iCloud Source" button.
+Pick a folder there, and the Sync screen displays a progress bar while it walks the tree.
+As soon as indexing finishes, it switches you to the Library tab, whose first screen lists **Playlists / Artists / Albums / Songs**.
+Dive into any list, tap a track, and a Mini-Player pops up along the bottom; tap that mini-bar to open the full-screen Player with shuffle, repeat, queue reorder, and volume.
+Swipe or tap the close icon, and you're straight back to the Library while playback continues.
 Any time you need more music, jump back to Sync, hit the "+" in the nav bar, select another folder, and the import service merges new songs in the background, no restart required.

 ### Backend-Like Logic Layer